 Turmeric Side Effects

-Even the best turmeric product should be used with caution.
+Even the best turmeric curcumin should be used with caution.
 Although regarded as generally safe, some adverse effects include upset stomach, indigestion, nausea, dizziness, or diarrhea.

 Furthermore, don’t take turmeric in the following cases: